Wednesday, April 8, 2015

 To get the right results, you need to be clear about:

-• communication: ongoing and open dialogue to ensure continuing alignment of people with business needs.
+open dialogue to ensure continuing alignment of people with business

 People want to do a good job and generally welcome opportunities to: